TA-Din-RA/syntag-framework/README.md

 SYNTAG is an automated framework for generating synthetic text datasets and corresponding knowledge graphs in Indonesian.
 The framework supports multiple text types, including news articles, paper abstracts, and social media posts (tweets).

-The framework consists of two main stages:
+The framework consists of three main stages:

 ## 1. Synthetic Data Generation